Thinking Outside The Gym

 Rise And Shine all Day

-Targeted fitness classes take place first thing every morning for one hour.
+Targeted fitness and yoga classes take place first thing every morning for one hour.
 Our fitness curriculum was developed based on the regimen outlined by Dr. Ratey in his ground-breaking research on exercise and the brain.
 Students use heart monitors during the class to recognize when they have hit their target heart rate and monitor how long they stay in the target range.
 Students chart their time on target each day.

 "When I first got to Gateway I believed that Sparks was a waste of time.
 Now after being here, I realize that exercise in the morning before school helps me focus and motivates me.
 I also like to be able to take Sparks breaks in school so I get back to what I was working on, and that is what Sparks does."